-A marketing team isn’t the only department in a business that uses content.
+A marketing team isn’t the only department in a school that uses content.

-Generally speaking, when it comes to building trust with your prospects, the more information the better.
+Generally speaking, when it comes to building trust with your internal stakeholders, the more information the better.

-That’s why maintaining an editorial calendar is a great way to seamlessly share information with potential clients in a timely fashion, as Tim explains.
+That’s why maintaining an editorial calendar is a great way to seamlessly share information with internal team members in a timely fashion, as Tim explains.

 “Essentially, an editorial calendar is a repository,” he said.
-“Having all your content in one, accessible place can help a sales team educate prospects, nurture leads, and close deals.”
+“Having all your content in one, accessible place can help a admissions office use your content to educate prospects, nurture inquiries, and yield applicants.”

 “Even if you’re not a content creator or editor, you can use an editorial calendar to find a relevant blog post, send it to a prospect, and answer their questions without wasting time rewriting information from scratch.”

-Essentially, an editorial calendar makes content readily available at the click of a button in one universal location, which increases sales enablement while building trust with prospective clients.
+Essentially, an editorial calendar makes content readily available at the click of a button in one universal location, which increases admissions enablement while building trust with prospective families.

 Get Real Results Using an Editorial Calendar